yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 oc -n open-cluster-management get deploy/klusterlet --context <managed-cluster-context>
 ```

 If the Klusterlet agent instance isn't running, this is why the Klusterlet registration agent instance is not operational!
-Then get the deployment detail(like `... -oyaml`) of the klusterlet agent to find why the instance hasn't running and return the result.
+Then get the deployment detail(like `oc describe deploy/klusterlet ...`) of the klusterlet agent to find why the instance hasn't running and return the result.

 If the klusterlet agent instance(pod) exists, check the logs of the klusterlet agent.

-(4) If the running instance of the pod exist(>0), check the klusterlet agent controller log on the managed cluster.
+(4) If there is an instance of the klusterlet agent controller running on the managed cluster, check its logs on the managed cluster.

 ```bash
 oc -n open-cluster-management logs -l app=klusterlet --context <managed-cluster-context>